U-FaceBP: Uncertainty-aware Bayesian Ensemble Deep Learning for Face Video-based Blood Pressure Estimation: Methodology

 \subsection{BP Estimation from Face Images}

 The face images contain BP-related information, such as age, BMI, facial shape, wrinkles, and baldness.
+Wrinkles and baldness have been reported as signs associated with cardiovascular risk factors closely linked to hypertension~\cite{lin2020feasibility,liu2022videocad}.
 The pulse waves and face images have complementary BP-related features, so the ensemble approach improves the BP estimation performance.
 We obtain a face image $\bm{X}_i^{\rm img} \in \mathbb{R}^{3 \times H \times W}$ ($H$ and $W$ being the height and width of the image, respectively).
 We estimate BP from face images $\bm{X}_i^{\rm img}$ using a Bayesian extension of ResNet50~\cite{he2016deep} tailored for uncertainty-aware prediction.
+Facial appearance features contain many uncertain factors such as individual differences, which motivates us to introduce this uncertainty into our model.
 Since the number of face images paired with BPs for training data is limited, pre-training the BNN is essential.
 We leverage a pre-trained model on the basis of facial representation learning (FRL)~\cite{bulat2022pre}, which is useful for various face tasks.
 Specifically, FRL~\cite{bulat2022pre} performs SwAV~\cite{caron2020unsupervised}-based self-supervised learning using unlabeled face images to acquire feature representations related to human faces.
 We then carry out fine-tuning ($i.e.$, transfer learning of all layers) of the BNN using the same NLL loss $\mathcal{L}_{\rm img}$ as in Eq.~(1).
 This is the first attempt to enable direct and uncertainty-aware BP prediction from face images by fine-tuning a self-supervised facial representation model.